-There are a number of communication issues you will face while working with outsourced teams.
-These issues include time zone, language and cultural differences.
+There are a number of communication issues you will face while working with outsourced teams, starting with time zone, language and cultural differences.
 While these issues can be managed by adjusting your schedules and establishing convenient communication channels, more profound problems are not as easy to ignore.
 Developers can also fail to ask the right questions or to suggest better solutions, and this might lead to a result that doesn’t satisfy your requirements.
 Working with an offshore mobile app development firm, you may lose the advantages that come with lower rates with a trade-off for inflated estimates, timelines and a team that really doesn’t have your best interest, which can cost you more in the end than building your app with a USA based team that wants your business today and in the future.

-A key indicator of quality is how well a mobile app development company can take requirements and create solutions that meets users needs.
-To do this, your team should be able to demonstrate their critical thinking, domain experience and have references for you.
+A key indicator of quality is how well a mobile application development company helps you take your requirements and create solutions and app designs that meets your users needs.
+To do this, your app development team should be able to demonstrate their critical thinking, domain experience and have references for you.
 A good developer will give you advice and help you evaluate and improve.
-A professional team always has several team members involved in the process.
-Team members genuinely include app designers, developers, and project management resources to create solutions, budget and time limitations into consideration.
+A professional team always has a number of team members that should be involved on this process including, app designers, developers, and project management resources to create solutions, budget and time limitations into consideration.

-Crucial moments and information should be transparent.
-If you don’t know where the code is stored, the project management of the app, or which tools the developers use then you’re out of touch with your own project.
-A mobile app developer should always share important things with you: the tools implemented, the process, and regular updates on progress throughout different stages, and updates on the progress of the app.
+Crucial moments and information should not be left unclear.
+If you don’t know where the code is stored, how the project is managed, and which tools the developers use then you’re out of touch with your own project.
+A mobile app developer should always share these things with you: the tools implemented, the process, and regular updates on progress throughout different stages, and updates on the app’s progress.
 Remember that the documentation, designs, and code should be yours to use at the end of the engagement.
 You need to have full access to the design source files, source code, code repositories, database, and backups.